SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

         | ---- | ---------------------------------------- |
         | `id` | The order id that is being searched for  |
   - Optional: None
-  - Returns: All orders with that item in it
+  - Returns: The order with that id
 - #### Route: `/findByItem`
   - Method: GET
   - Requires: